Documents

 2. Fill out form I-765 for each member of the family who needs an EAD.
 To apply online, from your online account, go to My Account or Account Actions menu and choose File a Form Online.
 To apply on paper, download a PDF from the I-765 page and fill it out on the computer or by hand.

 • Check box “1.a.
-Initial permission” if you previously did not have an EAD or had a card under a different category (for example, your previous card was based on (c)(11), humanitarian parole, and now you are applying under (a)(12), TPS).
-If your previous card was under the same category, choose “1.c.
+Initial permission” if you previously did not have an EAD or had a card under a different category (for example, your previous card was based on (c)(11), humanitarian parole, and now you are applying for the first time under (a)(12), TPS).
+If you previously had a card was under the same category, choose “1.c.
 Renewal.”

-• Your immigration status at your last arrival (box 24 on paper form) is “UHP” if you arrived under Uniting for Ukraine, “DT” if you arrived via Mexico, and “B2” if you arrived on a tourist visa.
+• Your immigration status at your last arrival (box 24 on paper form) is indicated on your form I-94 issued by CBP at the border.
+It is typically “UHP” if you arrived under Uniting for Ukraine, “DT” if you arrived via Mexico, “B2” if you arrived on a tourist visa, DA if you arrived on advance parole (form I-512L) and “TPS” if you were admitted in TPS based on form I-512T.

 3. Attach the following documents:

-• if you are signing the form for a child under the age of 14, the child’s birth certificate with a certified translation.
+• If you are signing the form for your child who is too young to sign it, attach the child’s birth certificate with a certified translation.
+Children 14 and older must sign their own forms.

 Requesting a Partial Fee Waiver

 If you cannot afford to pay the full fee, you may apply by mail with a partial fee waiver request.
 Fill out one form I-912 – Request for Fee Waiver for the entire household.
-Also fill out form G-1450 or G-1650 authorizing USCIS to charge your credit card or bank account for the reduced fee multiplied by the number of household members requesting EAD.
-Put Form I-912 along with form G-1450/G-1650 and the evidence supporting the fee waiver request on top of the applications for all family members for whom you are asking the fee waiver.
+Also fill out form G-1450 or G-1650 for each applicant authorizing USCIS to charge a credit card or bank account for the reduced EAD fee.
+Put Form I-912 along with forms G-1450/G-1650 and the evidence supporting the fee waiver request on top of the applications for all family members for whom you are asking the fee waiver.
 Evidence for Form I-912 may include:

-• a benefits verification letter from the social services showing you are receiving means-tested benefits such as Medicaid, food stamps or cash assistance;
+• a benefits verification letter from the social services showing that at least one person in your household is receiving means-tested benefits such as Medicaid, CHIP, food stamps or cash assistance;

 • your last year’s tax return showing income less than 150% of federal poverty level; or